 Does your baby hate sleep?

-Who had said this before?
+Hands up, who had said this before?
 "My baby hates sleep".

 I can assure you that your baby or toddler does not hate sleep.
 In fact, hate is something that babies aren't even capable of doing, because it's a very mature emotion.
 If you're one of those people who candidly (or not so candidly) says "my baby hates sleep", then your baby is most likely crying when they go to sleep or they're refusing to go to sleep at all, perhaps napping for short stints or waking very frequently overnight.

-This doesn't mean that they hate sleep.
+This does NOT mean that they hate sleep.

 If your baby is sleeping poorly, then it might seem like they hate sleep, when actually they're just very overtired.
 A baby who is overtired is going to go into their bed and cry and flap around, they're going to be unsettled and grumpy and probably fight you if you're trying to settle them to sleep.
 It's not that they hate sleep; sleep is actually the one thing that they really, really need in that situation.
-They just can't go to sleep because they're so overtired.
+They just can't easily settle to sleep because they're so overtired.

 - your baby has already napped enough (or too much) for the day